Human Services Agency: Homeless and Safety Net Services (7510P)

 Since 1976, San Mateo County has partnered with community-based organizations, known as Core Service Agencies, to provide an array of emergency and support services to County residents struggling to meet their most basic needs, such as shelter, food and clothing.
 There are currently eight Core Service Agencies which work in close collaboration with the Agency to provide assistance to individuals and families to stabilize their living situations, provide crisis intervention, financial assistance, and referrals based on evaluation of needs and qualifications for assistance.
 In addition, the Agency contracts with providers to operate three year-round emergency shelters: Safe Harbor Shelter in South San Francisco, Maple Street Shelter in Redwood City, and through Measure A funding, the WeHOPE Shelter in East Palo Alto.

-Percent of Homeless Clients in Transitional Shelters Connected to Mainstream Services is Exceeding Target
+Percent of Homeless Clients in Transitional Shelters Connected to Mainstream Services Meets Target

 Annual Cost Per Client Receiving Safety Net Services is increasing

 Percent of Food Assistance Requests Met by CORE Service Agencies meets target